 Getting arrested for DUI does not mean you will be convicted.
 Police misconduct, defective breathalyzers and crime lab mistakes may be enough to get your charges lessened or dismissed.
 Visit our page on Nevada DUI Laws to learn more.

 A public defender is a government-employed attorney who represents indigent defendants facing criminal charges.1

-Nevada counties with populations of at least 100,000 residents are legally required to have public defenders offices.
-Meanwhile, counties with less than 100,000 residents can choose whether or not to have a public defenders office.
+Nevada counties with populations of at least 100,000 residents are legally required to have public defender offices.
+Meanwhile, counties with less than 100,000 residents can choose whether or not to have a public defender’s office.

 If a parent or guardian who can pay refuses to hire an attorney, the juvenile court will appoint one for the child.
-However, the court can then order the parent or guardian to pay for the attorney fees.
+However, the court can then order the parent or guardian to pay for the attorney fees.5